Some of you weighed in on our decision to go to Antarctica. We don’t want to leave you hanging any longer.

 We really do appreciate our community and its collective wisdom.

 We’d also like to thank the Twitter community – our own network and the wider Twitterverse — for playing an integral part in the unfolding of this story.
 Since the odds of joining a last-minute March departure for Antarctica seemed stacked against us, we didn’t dive deep into an online research project to ferret out last minute offers.
-Instead, we relied mainly on Twitter.
-One tweet and one response was all it took to get the ball rolling.

 The “Oh Shit” Moment: Online Buyer Beware